Honorary fellowships were conferred onto the following people in the November graduation ceremonies of 2007.

 In recognition of outstanding achievements in the field of education.

-In recognition of outstanding service to the community in the provision of health care in the North West and Cumbria.
+In recognition of service to the community in the provision of healthcare in the North west and Cumbria. (awarded 2005 St Martin’s College).

 The Right Honourable the Baroness Estelle Morris of Yardley

-In recognition of outstanding contribution to education in the United Kingdom.
+In recognition of her outstanding contribution to education in the United Kingdom. (awarded 2007)

 Dr Don Waddell OBE